Robin Salo

-Robin Christian Salo (born 13 October 1998) is a Finnish professional ice hockey defenceman for the Bridgeport Islanders of the American Hockey League (AHL) as a prospect to the New York Islanders of the National Hockey League (NHL).
+Robin Christian Salo (born 13 October 1998) is a Finnish professional ice hockey defenceman for the Malmö Redhawks of the Swedish Hockey League (SHL).

 Playing career

 He was selected by the New York Islanders in the second round, 46th overall, of the 2017 NHL Entry Draft.

 On 26 February 2015, at the age of 16, Salo made his Liiga debut playing with Vaasan Sport during the 2014–15 season.

 Following the 2017–18 season, after three Liiga campaigns with Vaasan Sport, Salo left at the conclusion of his contract to sign a two-year deal with fellow Liiga outfit, SaiPa, on 13 April 2018.

 In the midst of the 2020–21 season, while leading the Swedish club, Örebro HK of the Swedish Hockey League (SHL), in assists and scoring from the blueline, Salo was signed to a two-year, entry-level contract with the New York Islanders on 13 February 2021.
 He was reassigned to continue his tenure with Örebro HK for the remainder of the season.